When You Want More (John 6:1-15, 25-71)

 “Tell everyone to sit down,” Jesus ordered.
 So all of them-the men alone numbered five thousand-sat down on the grassy slopes.
 Then Jesus took the loaves, gave thanks to God, and passed them out to the people.
 Afterward he did the same with the fish.
 And they all ate until they were full.
 “Now gather the leftovers,” Jesus told his disciples, “so that nothing is wasted.”
 There were only five barley loaves to start with, but twelve baskets were filled with the pieces of bread the people did not eat!
 (John 6:10-13)

-Jesus had everyone sit, a very good idea since a crowd that large could easily begin to stampede for food.
+Jesus had everyone sit, which was a very good idea since a crowd that large could easily begin to stampede for food.
 He took the bread, and gave thanks, perhaps using the common Jewish prayer: “Blessed are you, O Lord our God, King of the universe, who brings forth bread from the earth.”
 And then, without fanfare, he began to distribute the food.
 I don’t know when people realized that a miracle had taken place, but it soon became clear that they weren’t running out of food, no matter how much had been passed out.
 There was no question that something had happened.

 “When the people saw this miraculous sign, they exclaimed, ‘Surely, he is the Prophet we have been expecting!’
 Jesus saw that they were ready to take him by force and make him king, so he went higher into the hills alone” (John 6:14-15).
 Why do you think people assumed that Jesus was the prophet they had been expecting?
 We find out later in the chapter: